Craterless Hoba reveals (some of) its secrets Thu 23 April 2026

 Hoba meteorite 1967.
 Source: Hoba meteorite - Wikipedia

 The photograph shows Hoba's anomalous underside.
 A black sheet apparently emerges from part way down the white underside.
-May be protective plastic sheet or layer of laminate.
-But below it, in the bottom left corner, is a grey ridged or layered area.
+It may be a protective plastic sheet or a layer of laminate 7.
+Below it, in the bottom left corner, is a grey ridged or layered area.

-As this photograph is the only extant modern image of Hoba's underside, the close up image below links through to a slightly higher definition close up:
+As this photograph is the only extant modern image of Hoba's underside, the close-up below links through to a slightly higher definition close-up:

-It offers as good a look at Hoba's enigmatic underside as is likely to be had.
+I've avoided enhancing the image so don't expect much.
+But it offers as good a look at Hoba's problematic underside as is likely to be had.
+And it shows the colour and ridged nature of material buried beneath Hoba.

-Montreal Planetarium mercilessly protects its copyright.
-But there's nothing to stop you downloading this image so that you can enlarge it for proper inspection.
+Montreal Planetarium cherishes its copyright.
+But there's nothing to stop you downloading this image and enlarging for yourself.

-One or more of the techniques used to hide Hoba's real origin were also used to hide the real origin of each of the biggest iron meteorites in Wikipedia's list.
-From water-baths to fires; from removal of ground evidence to - literally - cutting them up and burying the parts; from mis-described 'iron shale' to rewritten physics; just about every Hoba technique has been deployed to hide the origins of other metal meteorites.
+One or more of the techniques used to hide Hoba's real structure were also used to hide elements of each of the biggest iron meteorites in Wikipedia's list.
+From more mis-described 'iron shale' to rewritten physics; from water-baths to fires; from removal of ground evidence to - literally - cutting them up and burying the parts; just about every technique used at Hoba has also been deployed to hide the nature of other metal meteorites.

-Together, the world's biggest meteorites appear to be the remains not just of one military secret but of an entire war.
+Taken together, the world's biggest meteorites appear to be the remains not just of one military secret but of a set of technologies.

 In the next part, we take a look at more evidence that some meteorites are remnants of damaged armour plate.
 Then at the tenth biggest meteorite in the world - Hoba's curiously unstudied neighbour: Mbosi.